Characters who are or who come from a world of Aliens, Machines, Humanoid-Animals, Entities, or some type of Creature.

 They should have stayed with those uniforms and not those 1960s miniskirts that made no sense.

 A lot of people seem to hate T'Pring because she didn't want to mate with Spock... (idiotic fangirls who just see a handsome face) even though she was already with someone, Stonn.
 Look at it from her point of view, would anyone want to become a doormat for whoever, waiting who knows how long until they show up?
 That's what happen to Troi for a number of years, just waiting for Riker to stop being a liadesman.
 What if Spock had mated with someone else or fought in combat with someone else?
-Was T'Pring suppose to wait until that didn't happen and not try to be with someone?
+Was T'Pring supposed to wait until that didn't happen and not try to be with someone?
 This type of Vulcan tradition is not very illogical.

 As for not wanting to marry a legend, episode "Dax" from DS9 shows what happened to a widow who married a legendary (in death) husband.